adaptcms/docs/Getting-Started/installation.md

 ### SSH Access

-Please run the following commands on the directory you've installed AdaptCMS to.
+Please run the following commands in the directory you've installed AdaptCMS to.
 This will open the permissions for the CMS to be able to write/read files, while still not allowing public users to do anything nasty to your server.

 ```
 chown www-data:www-data  -R . # Let the web server be the owner